barryclark/jekyll-now/_posts/2016-3-25-xiaoxinshu.md

 ---
 layout: post
-title: NO TIME TO EXPLAIN,GET IN THE CAR.
+title: NO TIME TO EXPLAIN,GET IN THE CAR
 ---